stateful/docs.runme.dev/docs/guide/containercraft.md

 # ContainerCraft

-Runme provides an interactive notebook for developers and operations teams to run projects while documenting each step of the process.

-In this guide, we will use a development container by ContainerCraft with Runme.
-The ContainerCraft environment will come with Runme, Kubernetes, Helm, Kubectl, K9s, Tmux, Python, Go, and more.
+In this guide, we'll drive a [ContainerCraft](https://containercraft.io/) development container with Runme.
+The ContainerCraft environment includes Runme, Kubernetes, Helm, Kubectl, K9s, Tmux, Python, Go, and more.

 ## Prerequisites

 To get started, ensure you have the following installed on your local machine:

-- **Runme**: Runme provides various [client interfaces](../installation/index.md) for accessing the Runme Notebook.
-For this guide, we will be using [Runme on VS Code](https://marketplace.visualstudio.com/items?itemName=stateful.runme).
-With Runme installed on your code editor, proceed to set Runme as your [default Markdown viewer](../installation/vscode#configure-your-default-markdown-editor)
+- Install [**Runme** for VS Code](https://marketplace.visualstudio.com/items?itemName=stateful.runme) and set it as your [default Markdown viewer](../installation/vscode#configure-your-default-markdown-editor).
-- **Docker**: Ensure you have [Docker installed](https://www.docker.com/products/docker-desktop/) and running on your machine.
+- Ensure you have [**Docker** installed](https://www.docker.com/products/docker-desktop/) and running on your machine.
-- **VS Code Remote—Containers Extension**: Install the [VS Code Remote—Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to work with containers directly in VS Code.
+- Install the [**VS Code Remote—Containers** Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to work with containers directly.

 ## Setting Up Your Development Container

-First thing to do is to create a development container folder.
-This folder will contain dockerfile and `devcontainer.json` file at the end of this guide.
-Use the below command inside of your README to create it
+Create a folder to contain the dockerfile and `devcontainer.json` at the end of this guide.
+Use this command inside of your README to create it:

 ```bash {"id":"01J6YWZ6PHZM16VX6EE3JYY98Y"}
 mkdir -p ./.devcontainer
 ```

-### Create and Configure the `devcontainer.json`
+### Create and configure the `devcontainer.json`

 The `devcontainer.json` file specifies how VSCode should handle the container.
 In your `README.md` file, run the script below.
-This will create the `devcontainer.json` file and give it the ContainerCraft development container configuration.
+This will create the `devcontainer.json` and give it the ContainerCraft configuration.

 ```bash {"id":"01J7GC2HFGJXB58KQZ6M1VVJ15"}